aragoncoop/ACGP/README.md

 ## Where are we taking decitions?
 There are two organizations where the [AragonCoop Members](https://github.com/aragoncoop/membership) has their membership Tokens.

-The [Mainnet DAO](https://mainnet.aragon.org/#/0x940B2B518F761f4c52CDd9865C57D9a907DC5E82), which is currently holding the funds granted by the [AGP-40](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-40.md) is located at: https://mainnet.aragon.org/#/0x940B2B518F761f4c52CDd9865C57D9a907DC5E82
+The [Mainnet DAO](https://mainnet.aragon.org/#/0x940B2B518F761f4c52CDd9865C57D9a907DC5E82), which is currently holding the funds granted by the [AGP-40](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-40.md).
 This DAO is being used for signalling intentions from the AragonCoop over the ANV, and shall be used to allocate funds according to the AGP-40's mandate.

 The [Rinkeby DAO](https://rinkeby.aragon.org/#/flight.aragonid.eth/), recently created, will be used to test this proposed ACGP process and have the community signalling about desired decitions about new membership process, management of the AragonCoop operations, processes and funds.
 After having a first feedback from the community, we shall jointly decide which kind of decisions shall be migrated to the Mainnet DAO to consider them as completely binding or if we can consider the Rinkeby decisions as binding without going to mainnet.